E. Herbert Norman: Controversy and suicide

 Between 1950 and 1952, Norman was accused of being a Communist and possibly a Soviet agent.
-Allegations centred on his involvement with communist societies during his university years, and suspicion of decisions he helped make during the Japanese occupation, including allowing the Japanese Communist Party to continue while other parties were banned.
-Karl August Wittfogel, in August 1951, named Norman as having been a member of a "communist study group" while he was at Columbia in 1939.
+Allegations centred on his involvement with communist societies during his university years, and suspicion of decisions he helped make during the Japanese occupation.
+Karl August Wittfogel, in August 1951, named Norman as having been a member of a "communist study group" in 1939.
 Lester Pearson, Secretary of State for External Affairs, immediately told the Canadian press that "reports" of Norman's leftist tendencies had been fully investigated and had resulted in a "clean bill of health."
 The Senate subcommittee then summoned another ex-communist to testify, Elizabeth Bentley, who named Pearson himself.
 Norman then admitted under a harsher interrogation by the Royal Canadian Mounted Police that he had indeed been close to communists in his days in Cambridge, though he denied having been a member of the party.

 Pearson, however, continued to have faith in Norman.
 Norman was made High Commissioner to New Zealand, both to placate American authorities and to isolate him from the stress and scrutiny of American intelligence.
 In 1955 Pearson offered him the ambassadorship to Egypt.
 Norman arrived on the eve of the Suez Crisis of late 1956, and played a key role as a neutral between the Egyptian leader Gamal Abdel Nasser and the western powers.
 As negotiations developed among the Americans, British, Israelis, and Egyptians, some in the American government feared that Nasser was becoming pro-Soviet and that Norman was abetting him.
 The Senate subcommittee raised Norman's name once again, using confidential files that had been given to them by the Canadian government.

-In April 1957, Norman committed suicide by jumping off the roof of the an eight-storey apartment building in which Brynolf Eng, the Swedish Minister in Cairo, occupied the top-floor apartment.
+In April 1957, Norman committed suicide by jumping off the roof of an eight-storey apartment building in which Brynolf Eng, the Swedish Minister in Cairo, occupied the top-floor apartment.
 Norman left three suicide notes asserting his innocence.
 John Howes suggested that Norman took his life because he was concerned that the repetition of the allegations against him could jeopardize negotiations in the aftermath of the Suez Crisis.
 The Canadian public at the time was horrified, and the incident caused harm to Canada-U.S. relations.